 A Guide to Maneuvering Political Gridlock: From Stagnation to Success

-by Joshua Habursky, Deputy executive director and chief lobbyist, Premium Cigar Association (PCA)
+by Joshua Habursky, Chief executive officer and executive director, Premium Cigar Association

 Best practices for organizations to effectively operate amid legislative gridlock.